 The City's Town Center opened in 2019 and serves as the City's downtown.
 It has over 15 restaurants, retail shops, office space and townhomes that overlook the 2-plus acre Town Green park.
 The park is a central gathering place for the community, and hosts live outdoor concerts and seasonal events.
-In FY 2023, the City completed construction of a one-of-a-kind playground for ages 6+, enhanced security by adding cameras throughout the park, and began planning/designing a new dog park.
-The FY 2023 amended budget included \$1.2 million for these improvements.
+In FY 2024, the City completed construction of a one-of-a-kind toddler playground for children under 6 years old, constructed a new dog park, added a new shade structure, made enhancements to the City's fitness trail, and make drainage improvements to the 2-acre Town Green.
+The FY 2024 amended budget included \$3.1 million for these improvements.

-View of one section of the new playground that opened at the City's Town Green.
+View of one section of the new toddler playground that opened at the City's Town Green.